Parallel-NetCDF/E3SM-IO/README.md

 when the problem domain is represented by cubed sphere grids which produce long lists of small and noncontiguous requests in each of all MPI processes.

+The benchmark program supports both read and write.
+When running only write test, the data written is initiallied according to the rank of the process.
+When running both read and write test, read test will perform first, the data written in the write test will be the data read.

 The I/O kernel is implemented by using PnetCDF nonblocking varn APIs, which can aggregate multiple requests to a variable or across variables.
 In addition to timings and I/O bandwidths, the benchmark reports the PnetCDF internal